Ada-Developers-Academy/jump-start-live/lessons/day3/readme.md

 * [Loops](loops.md)

 ## Exercises
 1. Write a program that allows a user to play a guessing number game.
-Your program should generate a random number between 0 – 1000.
+Your program should generate a random number between 0 – 1000 (including 0, but not including 1000).
 Allow the user to make a guess until they guess the answer.
 After each guess you should print "higher" or "lower".
 When they guess it correctly print a winning message along with their total number of guesses.

 	```
 	Guess my number: 10